ThalaLabs/safely/docs.md

 ```
 Options:
-  -m, --multisig-address <multisig-address>  Multisig address
+  -m, --multisig-address <address>  multisig account address
+  -s, --sequence-number <number>    sequence number of transaction to execute
   -a, --approve <boolean>           true to approve, false to reject
   -p, --profile <profile>           Profile to use for the transaction
   -h, --help                        display help for command
 ```